Sample Demand Letter: Claim for Vehicle Damage After a Car Accident

 Dear Mr. Kenny:

 As I informed you by email on July 16, 20xx, my car was damaged in an accident with your insured, William Jenkins.
 I was stopped at a stop sign on July 12, 20xx in Waukesha, WI when Mr. Jenkins slammed into the back of my car with his van.
-(The words "slammed into" are more dramatic than hit and set the stage for significant property damage.)
+[The words "slammed into" are more dramatic than "hit," and they set the tone for a claim of significant property damage.]

 My car is only two years old, and is worth far more than $4,600.
 I understand that your appraiser estimates that repairs will cost $4,000.
 Our estimates are not that far apart.
 The Waukesha Body Shop is an independent, Honda-authorized repair shop.
 My understanding is that your appraiser's estimate is from a repair shop that regularly works with Northern Insurance and your estimate doesn't itemize each part and labor cost.